 When you arrive in Thailand it will activate your Non-B visa.
 As Thailand receives many tourists on visa-exempt entries, you should double-check to make sure that the Immigration staff processed you correctly.
 Before walking off towards the baggage claim, look to see if your Non-B visa page was stamped as it should.

 As soon as possible, scan the Non-B page, arrival stamp, and departure card, and then send these to us.
-If you’re in Chiang Mai, then we can simply scan everything for you at the Iglu office.
+If you’re in Chiang Mai or Bangkok, then we can simply scan everything for you at the Iglu office.

 Submit new employee to BOI system